List of Fancy Nancy episodes

-This article lists all episodes of the Disney Junior TV series Fancy Nancy based on the eponymous 2005-launched children's picture book series by Jane O'Connor; illustrated by Robin Preiss Glasser.
+This article lists all episodes of the Disney Junior TV series Fancy Nancy.
+The series is based on the eponymous 2005-launched children's picture book series by Jane O'Connor; illustrated by Robin Preiss Glasser.

 Disney Junior renewed the series for a second season prior to the series premiere in the United States on July 13, 2018 and in Canada the following day.
 Disney Junior renewed the series for a second time ahead of the second season premiere on October 4, 2019 in the United States.
 That began simulcast on Disney Junior in the U.S. and Canada and Disney+ around the globe on November 12, 2021.
 The third season would turn out to be the last/final according to series developer Krista Tucker on her LinkedIn profile, which was picked up by dedicated country-wide news outlets as a "series cancellation" and not a series finale.

 Series overview

 Episodes

-All episodes in the series were directed by Jamie Mitchell and Mircea Kyle Mantta.
+All episodes in the series were directed by Jamie Mitchell and co-directed by Mircea Kyle Mantta.